 According to Acts 2:42; 1 Corinthians 4:2; Hebrews 10:25, God requires that church members be faithful to the services, and that is what our church requires.
-The church's job is to build up and protect every one of the members (Eph.
-4:11-16; Col. 1:28), but this is not possible if the members aren't faithful.
+The church's job is to build up and protect the members (Eph.
+4:11-16), but this is not possible if the members aren't faithful.
 The church is a body and each member has an important part in the body (1 Co.
 12:27), and it is impossible to carry on the Lord's business unless the members are present.
 Therefore, members must faithfully attend the services, including the men's meeting on Saturday and the mid-week prayer meetings.